romulohandall/product-catalogue-web.ts/README.md

 ###Links

-There is other implementations of the product catalogue demo available for iOS and Android
+There are other implementations of the product catalogue demo available for iOS and Android

 [Product Catalogue for iOS][3]
 [Product Catalogue for Andorid][4]